openvinotoolkit/openvino/ngraph/python/BUILDING.md

     cmake --build . --target install --config Release -j 8

-In this step OpenVINO will be built and installed to the directory specified above.
+In this step OpenVINO™ will be built and installed to the directory specified above.
 You can adjust the number of threads used in the building process to your machine's capabilities.

-Set up OpenVINO environment in order to add module path to PYTHONPATH:
+Set up the OpenVINO™ environment in order to add a module path to `PYTHONPATH`:

     %OPENVINO_BASEDIR%\openvino_dist\bin\setupvars.bat

-#### Build nGraph Python wheel
+#### Build an nGraph Python Wheel

 Build the Python wheel package: